Can you get abs from doing crunches alone?

 No doubt.
 It’s a great workout for anyone looking to work their abs muscles.

-But the question that’s been on your mind is if it can lead to a flat tummy.
+But the question that’s been on your mind is if it can lead to washboard abs.

 Can You Get Abs From Crunches?

 Crunches effectively target and tone your abs muscles.
-But the exercise alone can’t flatten your tummy.
+But the exercise alone can’t flatten your stomach.

 To get rid of your belly fat, you must focus on overall fat loss.

-In short, fat loss needs to happen before you can flaunt your toned abs.
+In short, fat loss needs to happen before you can flaunt your six-pack abs.

 When you lose fat, you’ll lose fat from everywhere in your body, not just one area.